Dear Good Girl

 The Three Pillars of being a "Good Girl"

-People Pleasing: Placing the needs of others over your own, altering your behavior for the approval of others.
+People Pleasing: Placing the needs of others over your own, often seen in those experiencing Good Girl Syndrome or Golden Child Syndrome, where individuals alter their behavior for the approval of others.

-Perfectionism: Striving for perfectionism, setting unrealistic standards, extreme fear of failure, self-worth is related to achievements and accomplishments
+Perfectionism: This mental health concern involves striving for perfection, setting unrealistic standards, and experiencing an extreme fear of failure.
+Here, self-worth becomes closely tied to achievements and accomplishments.

-Suppression of Self: Hiding parts of yourself because they may be rejected or seen as undesirable, conforming to the ideal version of you that someone else created
+Suppression of Self: This occurs when individuals hide parts of themselves that they fear may be rejected or seen as undesirable, conforming to the ideal version of themselves that others have created.

 InstagramLinkedIn